andrewginns/differential/src/newsletter_generator/ai/README.md

-# Newsletter Generator - AI Processing
+# Newsletter Generator - LLM Processing

-This module handles the AI-powered processing of technical content for the newsletter generator.
+This module handles the LLM-powered processing of technical content for the newsletter generator.
 It uses PydanticAI to interface with LLM models (OpenAI and Gemini) for content processing.

 ## Newsletter Generation Process

-1. **Content Categorization**
+1. **Content Categorisation**
-   - Analyzes technical content and categorizes it into primary and secondary categories
+   - Analyses technical content and categorises it into primary and secondary categories
    - Assigns relevant tags to each piece of content
-   - Provides a confidence score for categorization
+   - Provides a confidence score for categorisation

 2. **Technical Relevance Evaluation**
    - Assesses how relevant the content is for technical professionals